eugeniogiusti/almalinux-bind-dns-setup/README.md

 - Add PTR records for new hosts in the reverse zone file.

-- Increment the serial number in the SOA record after making changes.

 # Block a domain

 - If you want to block a domain at the DNS level, meaning the DNS will block its resolution, go to /etc/named.conf and add the following block of code, replacing "domaintoblock" with the domain you want to block: